Leoglme/vuelix/docs/theme/icon.md

 ## Default

-To use the icon, use the `vs-icon` component.
+To use the icon, use the `vx-icon` component.
 For the main parameter, pass the `icon` property that determines which icon to show.
 By default, the icon uses the **Google Material Icons** font library.
 Another library can be selected by passing the css class/classes for the library to `icon-pack`.
 Only the Material Icons library is bundled with the framework.
 Other libraries will have to be included implicitly.

 ::: tip
 Vuesax uses the **Google Material Icons** font library.
 For a list of all available icons, visit the official [Material Icons page](https://material.io/icons/).